braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/linking.md

 ## Deep links

-For information regarding what a deep link is, please see our [FAQ Section][4].
-If you're looking to implement deep links for the first time please see the documentation below.
+For information regarding what a deep link is, see our [FAQ Section][4].
+If you're looking to implement deep links for the first time, see the documentation below.

 ### Step 1: Registering a scheme

 The custom scheme must be stated in the `Info.plist` file.
 The navigation structure is defined by an array of dictionaries.
-Each of those dictionaries contain an array of strings.
+Each of those dictionaries contains an array of strings.

 Using Xcode edit your `Info.plist` file:

-1. Add a new key `URL types`.
+1. Add a new key, `URL types`.
 Xcode will automatically make this an array containing a dictionary called `Item 0`.
 2. Within `Item 0`, add a key `URL identifier`.
 Set the value to your custom scheme.
 3. Within `Item 0`, add a key `URL Schemes`.
-This will automatically be an array containing a string called `Item 0`.
+This will automatically be an array containing a `Item 0` string.
 4. Set `URL Schemes` >> `Item 0` to your custom scheme.

 Alternatively, if you wish to edit your `info.plist` file directly, you can follow the spec below: